rayniel95/rayniel95.github.io/docs/work_experience/work_experience.md

 <!-- small description about the client and its requirements or problems, how I solve it -->

-- Attended to daily meetings with the team to coordinate tasks and potentials problems in the develompent of the solution.
+- Attended to daily meetings with the team to coordinate tasks and find potentials problems in the develompent of the solution.
-- Proposed the use of cryptography techniques (e.g. password salting) to store the user data on the contract improving security.
+- Proposed the use of cryptographic techniques (e.g. password salting) to store the user data on the smart contract improving security.
 - Designed, implemented and deployed the smart contract.
 - Designed and implemented a state machine for the smart contract to guarantee a correct information flow improving security.
 - Implemented a simple technique to serialize floating point numbers in Anchor, helping to add new functionalities to the smart contract.